 It’s hard to imagine there are more than 20 different varieties of squash.
-I was introduced to a seasonal and local grown Tetsukabuto fruit (winter squash) from Portland Seed House gardens.
-The Tetsukabuto squash in this recipe, is seasonal squash that was grown from seed by Farmer Evan, who has been cultivating the land for over 15 years.
-His number one passion is to create productive gardens; a lifelong love which he loves to spread to others gardens.
-The Tetsukabuto is picked at mature state, exemplifying a true garden to table experience.
-As this fruit ripens, its the part of the process that causes the fruit to become more palatable.
-Not only does it taste good, it contains a variety of minerals that offers our entire body healing benefits and promotes healthy bones.
-Typically, when these squashs are grown from seed, they take about 55-60 days before they are ready to harvest.
+I was introduced to a seasonal and locally grown Tetsukabuto fruit (winter squash) from Portland Seed House gardens.
+The Tetsukabuto squash in this recipe is seasonal squash that was grown from seed by Farmer Evan, who has been cultivating the land for over 15 years.
+His number one passion is to create productive gardens; a lifelong love which he loves to spread to others’ gardens.
+The Tetsukabuto is picked at a mature state, exemplifying a true garden-to-table experience.
+As this fruit ripens, it’s the part of the process that causes the fruit to become more palatable.
+Not only does it taste good, but it also contains a variety of minerals that offers our entire body healing benefits and promotes healthy bones.
+Typically, when these squashes are grown from seed, they take about 55-60 days before they are ready to harvest.
 Now it’s time to get creative, so I infused this dish with Italian spices to complement the natural earthy flavors.
 Try my Tetsukabuto Winter Squash Delight recipe with your favorite filling or sauce.
 I love to prepare my sauce from scratch and add fresh herbs for freshness and to offer alkalizing benefits to the body.

 4 tablespoons extra virgin olive oil, plus (more for baking)

 1 Large Tetsukabuto Squash (sliced, de-seeded, and baked)

 A Handful of fresh Parsley

 Season with Himalayan or kosher salt and pepper to taste!

 Click to follow instructions.
 Tomato sauce is best when prepared while the squash is baking.
 Takes about 10 min.

 1. First, preheat the oven to 400 degrees Fahrenheit.